jackdwalker/mern-assignment-client/README.md

 Mongoose provides modelling (schema, model) to work with data stored in MongoDB.
 Mongoose uses object data model that represents data as Javascript objects and then mapped to the underlying Mongo database.

 __Super Test__
+Super test is a node module that allows you to test API endpoints by making HTTP requests.

 __Nodemon__
+Nodemon is used to detect changes to the server source code and restart the server.

 #### A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?